Swansea Blitz: The Three Nights' Blitz

-Over the three nights of the blitz, a total of nearly 14 hours of enemy activity were recorded.
-1,273 high explosive bombs and 56,000 Incendiary bombs were estimated to have been dropped.
-An area measuring approximately 41 acres was targeted, with 857 properties destroyed and 11,000 damaged.
-To raise morale following the blitz, there were visits to Swansea by the King and Queen in March 1941, and the prime minister, Winston Churchill, the following month.
+Over the three nights of the Blitz a total of nearly 14 hours of enemy activity were recorded.
+1,273 high explosive bombs and 56,000 Incendiary bombs were estimated to have been dropped over an area measuring approximately 41 acres.
+The town centre suffered direct hits that started major conflagrations destroying many commercial premises including the Ben Evans department store and the Victorian market.
+The death toll after the three days of bombing stood at 230: 122 men, 68 women and 37 children.
+There were 254 serious injuries and 137 slight injuries reported.
+Altogether 282 houses were destroyed and some 7000 left homeless.
+574 business premises were destroyed and 11,054 damaged.
+To raise morale following the Blitz, there were visits to Swansea by the King and Queen in March 1941, and the prime minister, Winston Churchill, the following month.

 Further bombing

 Swansea was the target for 11 more raids during 1941 and 1942.
 In total there were 40 bombing raids on Swansea during the war, the last of which occurred on 16 February 1943, causing 34 deaths and 111 injuries.